fallahn/svs/readme.md

  - Score Updates: Sent on connection, and when the current player or hole changes.
  - Map Info: Sent on round start and when connecting mid-round
  - Hole data: Sent on round start, when first connecting
- - Active Player: Sent on connection and when current player is changed <NA>
+ - Active Player: Sent on connection and when current player is changed
- - Rich presence strings <NA>
+ - Rich presence strings: Rather than a struct these are sent as a single utf-8 encoded byte array
  - Position Updates <NA>